jbry0723/jbry0723/README.md

 Welcome to my Github!

-I am a web developer who currently lives in Atlanta, GA.
+I am a web developer who is seeking work in the Greater New Orleans area.

-I completed Lambdas School's Full Stack Web Development cirrculum.
-My skills are focused on Javascript, but I also know some Python, and Regex and am always interesting in learning new languages.
+I completed Lambda School's Full Stack Web Development cirrculum.
+My skills are focused on Javascript, Python, HTML, CSS, Node.js, and Regex and am always interesting in learning new languages and libraries.